 Choosing containers for growing

-In simple terms there are 3 types of lights available; Fluorescent lights, Metal Halides (MH) and High Pressure Sodium (HPS) lights.
-Fluorescents can be used effectively in the cloning and seedling phases, though are not as effective as MH and HPS lights through the rest of the process.
+In the simplest terms, there are three types of lighting available for marijuana plants: fluorescent lights, metal halides (MH) and high pressure sodium (HPS) lights.
+Fluorescent can be used effectively in the cloning and seedling phases, though are not as effective as MH and HPS lights through the rest of the process.